 Ohio State ATI Campus in Wooster:

-- Meeting the Board of Regents' College Readiness Indicators:
+- Meeting the state of Ohio's College Readiness Indicators:

 - ACT English score of 18 or higher (SAT Critical Reading 450; Writing 430)